Social Media Guidelines

 The Pace Center for Civic Engagement uses social media to promote the work of our programs, weekly service projects and student organizations as a way to foster a collaborative community of civically engaged students at Princeton.

 The Pace Center has four main social media channels:

 All four are managed by the Pace Center’s Communications Coordinator.
-Student leadership of four of our programs – Breakout Princeton, Community House, Pace Council for Civic Values and Student Volunteers Council – works with the Communications Coordinator to establish social media goals and strategy for each program at the start of the academic year.
-Student leaders may assist the Communications Coordinator with posting content where deemed appropriate by the Communications Coordinator.
+Student leadership of four of our programs – Breakout Princeton, Community House, Pace Council for Civic Values and Student Volunteers Council – works with the Communications Coordinator to post content where deemed appropriate by the Communications Coordinator.

 Social Media Account Guidelines

 To capitalize on the Pace Center’s growing following and allow for greater sharing and cross promotion between our many service opportunities, the Pace Center discourages students from establishing new program-level social media accounts.

 Weekly service projects and student organizations formally recognized by the Pace Center may establish their own social media accounts to attract new volunteers, share information and drive awareness.
 To do so, project or student organization leaders must meet with Communications Coordinator Gwen McNamara prior to setting up any accounts.